 It’s more than just hot flashes and the absence of periods

-I take care of a number of women in various stages of menopause in my practice as a direct primary care physician at ImagineMD.
+We take care of a number of women in various stages of menopause in our practice as direct primary care physicians at ImagineMD.
 Those who aren’t in menopause yet but who are about to enter it have many of the same questions and concerns as women already past it.

 Women don’t enter or exit menopause according to a rigorous schedule.
 Also, the kinds of symptoms menopause causes can be quite different from one woman to the next.
 For these reasons, you should discuss any symptoms you’re experiencing that you think might be due to menopause, whether they’re physical or emotional, with your doctor.
 He or she should be able to help you through this very normal process.

 Menopause is defined as 12 months of amenorrhea, meaning not having a period, without any other cause.
 Most women experience menopause around 51.
 Menopause before the age of 40 is considered to be abnormal, so if you’re under 40 and having symptoms you’re attributing to menopause, you should immediately bring them to your physician’s attention.
 The term “perimenopausal” is used to describe women who are transitioning into menopause.
 The average age at which this occurs is 47, but it’s highly variable.
 Most women who’ve had regular periods in the past will find the interval between their periods extending beyond the normal range of 25-35 days.
 Their periods may now occur every 40-50 days and then will skip months.
 It’s important to recognize that your periods will become irregular as you approach menopause.